Ishu Ishiyama, 7 dan, Shihan

 Vancouver West Aikikai

-Ishiyama Shihan is the Chief Instructor of Vancouver West Aikikai.
+Ishu Ishiyama Sensei is the Chief Instructor of Vancouver West Aikikai.
 Originally from Osaka, Japan, he has studied Aikido since 1968 with master teachers, including Bansen Tanaka (Osaka Aikikai), Kanai, Kawahara, Yamada, Tohei, and Chiba Shihans, and more recently Tada Shihan in Japan.
 He has been teaching Aikido in Canada since 1973.
 He is interested in fostering personal and spiritual development among his students and creating a mature dojo community while pursuing intense martial awareness and technical accuracy in training.

 Scott Macphail, 7 dan, Shihan